Back-end Engineering Articles

 end

-All the child classes will now have these new methods to read and write the attributes x, y, and shadow.
+Now all the child classes will have these new methods to read and write the attributes x, y and shadow.

 Class hierarchy in Ruby

-A parent class can have multiple subclasses in Ruby, but a child class can have just one parent class.
+In Ruby a parent class can have multiple children classes, but a child class can have just one parent class.

 Key terms in Inheritance:

-• * Superclass: The class whose inherited characteristics are known as a superclass, base class, or parent class.
+- - Super class: The class whose characteristics are inherited is known as a superclass or base class or parent class.

-• * Subclass: The class derived from another type is a subclass or derived class or child class.
-You can also add your own objects methods and base class methods and objects, etc.
+- - Sub class: The class which is derived from another class is known as a subclass or derived class or child class.
+You can also add its own objects, methods in addition to base class methods and objects, etc.

-As you can see, the last rule still applies to the above image (single class inheritance), so the structure is correct.
+As you can see the last rule still applies on the above image (single class inheritance), so the structure is correct.

-I hope you learned a lot from this post.
+I hope you learned a lot with this post

 Thanks for reading